Podmanitzky family: János Podmanitzky

 Podmaniczky, János (???)
-Governor of Pozsony County, archbishop of Zagreb and gained the title of baron from Vladislas II, being the master of the Royal Chambers, between 1502-1506.
+Governor of Pozsony County, archbishop of Zagreb and gained the title of baron from Vladislas II, being the master of the Royal Chambers, between 1502 and 1506.

 Third generation

 János Podmanitzky

 Podmaniczky, János (1500–1545) with his brother Raffael profited from the dispute of the head of the royal court.
 They were famous for they robberies and rebellion against the king.
 They split up in 1537 after they were presented a settlement in Aszód by János Szapolyai.
 He made Aszód the centre of his estates.
 Because of his modern methods of farming both his family and the town started developing rapidly.
 The tolerant landowner set up a castle for themselves and a church for the Evangelists.
 He founded a primary and secondary school.
 He had good cooperation with the local Roman Catholics and Jewish merchants.
 Aszód’s dynamical development is proved by the fact that the Monarch gave it the status of a market-town.
 This meant that Aszód could hold three annual fairs.